 From Lower South Colony Lake hike northwest to Upper South Colony Lake.
 From here you can often see the switch-backing trail that leads to the ridge connecting Humboldt on the right and Crestone Peak around the corner to the left.
-During early spring there are excellent snow gullies leading up to the same ridge which avoid the scree and switch-backing of the main trail.
-Follow the ridge to the left/west until you reach a broad area around 13,000 feet known as the Bear's Playground.
+During early spring there are excellent snow gullies leading up to the same ridge which avoid the scree and switch-backing of the main trail, as well as the ascent over Obstruction Point.
+Later in the season it may be better to take the trail to the west ridge of Humboldt, then around Obstruction Point though (more ridge scrambling up to Class 3).
+Either way, follow the ridge to the left/west until you reach a broad area around 13,000 feet known as the Bear's Playground.
 From here you get great views of Kit Carson and Crestone Needle's classic Ellingwood Arete.

 attm adds the following: